 Photo courtesy of Mike and Jen Onstott

 When Mike and Jenn Onstott met more than 10 years ago, they immediately bonded over their love of Christmas decorations.
-Now they share their affection for all that twinkles with the rest of us via a massive display of some 35,000 LEDs, including disco lights over the driveway.
-This year, you’ll catch a light show, pyrotechnics, and an 18-foot-tall Santa Claus.
+Now, they share their affection for all that twinkles with the rest of us via a massive display of 35,000 LED lights and colorful arches set to Christmas music.
 Plus, the Onstotts have a magical mailbox that delivers letters straight to St. Nick in the North Pole.
-(Letters dropped off with a return address by December 18 will even receive a special reply from the big guy himself.)
+(Letters dropped off with a return address will even receive a special reply from the big guy himself.)
 10046 Fraser St., Commerce City

 Arvada Light Show